Ridgefield Assault Lawyer

 Ridgefield police make assault arrests in a variety of situations.
 Assault arrests in Ridgefield, Connecticut are perhaps most frequent in the context of domestic violence cases.
 Other times, individuals who come to the defense of another person can find themselves charged with assault.

 While there are varying degrees of assault, all the offenses are serious.
 Those convicted can be imprisoned and assessed heavy fines, in addition to the other reputational consequences of a felony conviction.
-A Ridgefield assault lawyer could work tirelessly to defend an individual’s case.
-Contact a capable defense attorney today, and know that you are in good hands.
+A capable criminal attorney could work tirelessly to defend an individual’s case.
+Contact a Ridgefield assault lawyer today, and know that you are in good hands.

 What Are The Penalties for Assault Arrests?